 OK, the photo was taken in 1991.
 So sue me.
 But it is the same area that was presented to us tourists back in the 1970s.
 The NRK is completely gone and if you draw a line directly down from the Alexanderplatz Tower (middle centre) you’ll see a small hill.
 The guides told us that was where Hitler’s bunker was.
-I suspect that they were only regurgitating either Party instructions or local lore but they were wrong.
+I suspect that they were only regurgitating either Party instructions or local lore but, IMO, they were wrong.
 Anyway, that rubbish road on the middle-right is Voss-Strasse and you can make out the branch of the Transport Ministry still standing as it does to this very day at further mid-right.
 And here’s how you might see it if you were Doctor Who:

-The tour guides were wrong – or were being deliberately deceptive, for the same reason that the red marble in the Mohnrenstrasse U Bahn statio came from Thuringia (if you get what I mean…)
+The tour guides were wrong – or were being deliberately deceptive, for the same reason that the red marble in the Mohnrenstrasse U Bahn station came from Thuringia (if you get what I mean…)

 Not very clear but the red line in the photo on the left shows the placement of the “hump”, i.e. Hitler’s bunker, and the distance to Voss-Strasse.
 The red circle in this Google Earth photo shows the same placement and distance.

 However, we now know – or believe (and I trust those more knowledgeable than I am) – that the bodies of Mr and Mrs Hitler were burned on the corner of Gertud-Kolmar-Strasse and In den Ministergarten (white circle).
 So the ‘hump’ that the guides told us was the position of the bunker was in fact in front of the wrong block of flats and was way too far to the right.
 So the tour guide chappies were ill-informed.
-Or the bastards lied.
+Or they lied.

 We now know where everything stood on Voss-Strasse.
 But what can you still find?